Ting-PKU/NHi-C/README.md

 # NHi-C
-Figure reproducing code for NHi-C project
+Code for reproducing figure in NHi-C project